-From brilliantly colored hummingbirds to farting thrushes, birds are among the most beautiful and bizarre creatures on Earth.
-With over 9000 species, our fine feathered friends inhabit almost every inch of the planet, making their homes in the frozen expanses of Antarctica, the humid rainforests of South America, and every climate in between.
+From brilliantly colored hummingbirds to farting thrushes, birds are among the most beautiful and bizarre animals on Earth.
+With over 9000 species, our fine feathered friends inhabit almost every inch of the planet, making their homes in the frozen expanses of the polar regions, the humid rainforests of South America, and every climate in between.
 Here are 15 amazing facts you might not know about 15 amazing bird species.

 While ravens in the wild are unlikely to pick up human language, in captivity they can become quite talkative.
 Some ravens are even better than parrots at mimicking human speech, not to mention sounds from the human world like car engines revving or toilets flushing.
 In the wild, meanwhile, ravens sometimes imitate other animals, mimicking predators like wolves or foxes to attract them to tasty carcasses they’re unable to break open on their own.

-Ostrich eyes are the largest of any animal that lives on land (though they can’t rival some of the massive creatures that inhabit the depths of the sea).
+Ostrich eyes are the largest of any animal that lives on land (though they can’t rival those of a few massive creatures that inhabit the depths of the sea).
 Approximately the size of a billiard ball, their eyes are actually bigger than their brains.

 Cardinals (along with several other bird species) sometimes cover themselves in crushed or living ants, smearing them over their feathers, or allowing living ants to crawl on them.
 While scientists still aren’t sure what the purpose of “anting” is, some believe the birds use the formic acid secreted during their ant bath to help get rid of lice and other parasites.